 - Island variety: Andaman covers limestone karst islands (Phi Phi, Lanta, Yao Noi) plus mainland beach (Krabi).
 Gulf covers volcanic round islands (Samui, Phangan, Tao) with very different topography.

-- Traveler demographic: Phuket-Phi Phi pulls the package-tour and family crowd.
-Krabi-Lanta pulls the climbing and slow-beach crowd.
+- Traveler demographic: Phuket to Phi Phi pulls the package tour and family crowd.
+Krabi to Lanta pulls the climbing and slow beach crowd.
 Samui pulls the upscale resort crowd.
 Phangan pulls the Full Moon and yoga crowd.
 Tao pulls the diving crowd.

-- Best months overall: December-March on either coast for stable weather.
-May-September favor Gulf.
-October-November favor Andaman as it opens up while Gulf closes.
+- Best months overall: December to March on either coast for stable weather.
+May to September favor the Gulf.
+October to November favor the Andaman as it opens up while the Gulf closes.

-For travelers visiting in May-October who want islands, the Gulf is the default.
-The Andaman ferries reduce to morning-only sailings on some routes and cancel afternoons.
-Phi Phi to Lanta drops Tigerline’s 13:00 sailing, AWM runs 11:30 only.
+For travelers visiting in May to October who want islands, the Gulf is the default.
+The Andaman ferries reduce to morning only sailings on some routes and cancel afternoons.
+Phi Phi to Lanta drops Tigerline’s 13:00 sailing, and AWM runs 11:30 only.
 The Gulf side keeps all four operators running normal schedules.

-For travelers visiting in November-April, both coasts work.
+For travelers visiting in November to April, both coasts work.
 The decision becomes about which island vibe you want, not weather risk.
-Andaman wins on dramatic limestone scenery; Gulf wins on shorter inter-island ferry distances.
+Andaman wins on dramatic limestone scenery, and the Gulf wins on shorter ferry distances between islands.

-The five major operators on Thai ferry routes have distinct reliability profiles that the route comparison tables don’t capture.
-Two travelers booking the same Phuket-Phi Phi crossing on different operators get different on-time performance, different refund treatment when sailings cancel, and different overbook risk.
+The five major operators on Thai ferry routes have distinct profiles that the route comparison data doesn’t capture.
+Two travelers booking the same Phuket to Phi Phi crossing on different operators may see different published schedules and different refund terms when sailings cancel.

 Lomprayah High Speed Catamaran